twom/concu/README.md

 A simple method wrapper for concurrent (asynchronous) processing of data series in javascript.

 # Introduction
 The Concu library helps you processing series of data (typically an array) by chunking your data in smaller bits and concurrently processing these chunks.
+This is typically useful if you have the possibility of processing data in parallel, however you want to have control over:
+- how many concurrent executions
+- size of the batch being processed

+Limiting concurrency and batch size may be needed because of downstream I/O dependencies.

+When opted for concurrency of 1, the method presents a simple sequential execution on partial data chunks.

+# Internals
-This is achieved by provider a thin wrapper around around [pLimit](https://github.com/sindresorhus/p-limit) and `Promise.all()`
+Concu is basically a simple wrapper around around [pLimit](https://github.com/sindresorhus/p-limit) and `Promise.all()`

-Concu provides a great way of parellization of function calls.
-Most gains of parellelization can be be achieved for I/O intensive processing.

-As a bonus this allows also for sequential processing on large arrays by setting concurrency to 1.

 # Usage